Warranty Fraud – What is it? Why does it happen? What can you do about it?

 There are various types of warranty analyses that are performed during this step, including: cost driver analysis, causal part analysis, referencing pareto charts, root cause analysis (e.g. serial range analysis, service repair heatmaps), and dealer and servicer performance analysis utilizing statistical models.

 An important step in any warranty analytics process is to conduct text-based analysis, that can show potential inconsistencies between dealer/servicer/customer comments and repairs performed.
 The analysis starts by turning comment-based data sets into tables called Document Term Matrices (DTMs).
 DTMs plot individual comments (called observations) as rows and commonly used words as columns.
 Before building DTMs, misspelled words must be corrected and words must be collapsed to their roots, a process known as “stemming.”
-In addition, rules must be written for compound words
+In addition, rules must be written for compound words, such as “water pump” and “waterpump” so they do not appear as three separate words in the DTM columns.
+Though time consuming, these DTMs are extremely valuable – as words are converted to zero’s and one’s which allow warranty analysts to determine frequencies and correlations.
+These frequencies can then be leveraged to calculate consistency metrics to identify outlying claims.

 Figure 4: Example of a DTM for an appliance manufacturer